EricssonResearch/iot-certificates/draft-raza-ace-cbor-iot-certificates.md

 This profile is inspired by {{RFC7925}} and mandates further restrictions to enable reduction of certificate size.

 In this section we list the required fields in an X.509 certificate needed by devices in IoT deployments.
-The corresponding ASN.1 schema is given in < ADD appB ref here, currently appendix indexing is broken >.
+The corresponding ASN.1 schema is given in {{appB}}.

 In order to comply with this profile, the following restrictions MUST be applied.